Are you planning to visit Thailand? Check if you need a power plug adapter or voltage converter for the power sockets (outlets) used in Thailand.

 Electricity in Thailand

-In Thailand the power sockets are of type A, B, C, F and O. The standard voltage is 220 V and the standard frequency is 50 Hz.
+In Thailand the power plugs and sockets are of type A, B, C, F and O. The standard voltage is 220 V and the standard frequency is 50 Hz.

 Power plug adapter needed in Thailand?